 The Western Times helps its readers to read bier for bear but leaves them to work out that Home=whom (which) and through the=though they.

-Childering/ childring is a form that might be of interest to lexicologists.
+This North Devon Childering/ childring looks like a usage that might be of interest to lexicologists.

 No comments: